 Enter CBD and Delta 8.

 Gummies tend to be the most popular method for getting CBD into your body.
 They are like a little treat with many added health benefits!
 Eating your CBD takes the longest to work, as you need to digest it, however, it can work for a long time.
-For sleep, you want to look for Full-Spectrum CBD and added components such as CBG, CBN or Melatonin.
+For sleep, you may want to look for Full-Spectrum CBD and added components such as CBG, CBN or Melatonin.
 Take CBD gummies about 30-45 minutes before you want to go to sleep.
 Delta 8 gummies have become increasingly popular.
-Gummies or edibles that mix Delta 8 with CBN can be quite effective for sleeping.
+Gummies or edibles that mix Delta 8 with CBN can possibly help.
 Also, look for Delta 8 gummies that are Indica strains.
 It’s important to remember that Delta 8 gummies take up to an hour to work, so be sure to take them ahead of your bedtime.
 Other edibles like CBD chocolates that contain CBN are available, too!
 Sweet treats before bedtime could mean sweet dreams.

 If this seems overwhelming, reach out to me with any of your questions.